 Does a lightweight shoe mean it is considered to be a minimalist shoe?

-Where to Buy Trail Racing Shoes
+Where to Buy Lightweight Trail Running Shoes

 If you’ve still not found a trail shoe that strikes your fancy, you could keep poking around Road Runner Sports, Running Warehouse, and even smaller specialty sites like Skyrun until you find your match.

 - Are any of these lightweight trail running shoes your favorite for faster runs?
 Let us know your favorites!

 - Do you wear different styles or types of shoes for racing versus daily training?